 How to Prepare your Home for an Open House

-As your home starts to get noticed by potential buyers, your Realtor may want to arrange an Open House.
+As your home starts to get noticed by potential buyers, your REALTOR® Associate may want to arrange an Open House.
 This is typically an opportunity for prospective buyers to view your home in a casual environment.
 Open Houses attract a diverse attendance of prospective buyers and can be a great opportunity to display your home.
 Just like any kind of home showing, be prepared to have a clean home that’s ready for discerning guests!
-Here are some worthwhile tips that Realtors recommend to get your home in shape for showings and open houses.
+Here are some worthwhile tips that Real Estate Professionals recommend to get your home in shape for showings and open houses.

 Depersonalize your space.
 It may be difficult to view your home through an objective lens, but try to take a step back and discern what needs to be put away.
 You don't want anything to get in the way of potential buyers imagining themselves living in your home, so try to declutter your bathroom, bedroom, and other rooms with a heavy concentration of personal items.
 Let visitors visualize their morning routine without having to incorporate your prescription for toe–hair mites into their elaborate mental fantasy.